wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### Default priorities

 Provider plugins define the features and their values in a specific order.
 However, the ordering between different plugins is undefined.
-Therefore, it is necessary for every package to specify the requested ordering for namespaces.
+Therefore, it is necessary for every package to specify the requested ordering for all namespaces, including optional namespaces.

 The format also permits packages to override the preference order initially specified by the plugins, for features within every namespace, and for property value for